godof-cloud/aws-vpc-natgateway/README.md

 - NatGateway (optional)

 ## Content

 - cloudformation.yml: Cloudformation template that builds all the AWS resources.
 The template expects the following parameters:

-  - prefix: A prefix that will be set in the name of all the resources to be sure that all the names used are unique, by default vpc-gw
+  - prefix: This value will be appended in the resource's name that we are going to create to be sure that there is any conflict with other resources that you might have, by default is *custom*.

+  - sgCidr: Custom IP to configure the Security Group to allow access only from the specified IP.

-  - vpcCidrBlock: IP that will be assigned with the VPC
+  - vpcCidrBlock: IP block for the VPC network , for example, 10.0.0.0

-  - subnet1CidrBlock: Subnet 1 IP

-  - subnet2CidrBlock: Subnet 2 IP

-  - subnet3CidrBlock: Subnet 3 IP

-  - subnet4CidrBlock: Subnet 4 IP

-  - subnet5CidrBlock: Subnet 5 IP

-  - subnet6CidrBlock: Subnet 6 IP

-  - subnet7CidrBlock: Subnet 7 IP

-  - subnet8CidrBlock: Subnet 8 IP
+  - subnetCidrBlocks: IP blocks for the subnets separated by commas, for example, 10.0.1.0, 10.0.2.0, 10.0.3.0, 10.0.4.0

-  - vpcCidrRange: IP Range for the VPC IP, by default 16
+  - vpcCidrRange: IP range for the VPC, by default 16.

-  - subnetCidrRange: IP Range for the Subnet's IP, by deault 24
+  - subnetCidrRange: IP range for the Subnets, by default 24.

-  - createNatGateway: Flag to enable the creation of the NatGateway
+  - createNatGateway: Flag to decide if the template would create a NatGateway.